 3. Timeshare Contract Cancellation or Timeshare Exit Lawyers

 During this “exit” process, owners are told they can stop paying their timeshare mortgage and maintenance fees.
 But unless you receive a satisfaction letter and hear directly from your resort developer or HOA that your debt is fulfilled, you should never stop paying on your timeshare.
-The last thing you want is the accumulation of late fees, collections, hits to your credit, or worse, foreclosure.
+If you stop paying these fees without official confirmation, you’ll have to deal with the accumulation of late fees, collections, hits to your credit, or worse, foreclosure.
 So, it’s vital to double-check with your developer to get the green flag to avoid timeshare resale scams.

 Exit companies paint pictures of a dismal resale market and scare timeshare owners into not trusting legitimate companies.
 However, you must know your options.
 There is no reason you should be shelling out thousands of dollars when there are reputable companies to market your timeshare for sale or rent and even put cash back in your pocket while waiting for your timeshare to sell.